top of page

 In the podcast 'If I Knew Then' you can hear my conversations with business owners who left the public sector to pursue their passions and purpose.

-Hear how they built their businesses, the skills carried over from their public sector roles, and their candid advice on what worked, what didn't, and what they would do differently.
+Having worked with hundreds of clients on their development journeys, I know how valuable it is to hear how others built their businesses, the skills they carried over from their public sector roles, and their candid advice on what worked, what didn't, and what they would do differently.

 Once you've discovered your purpose, the next step is to make it the golden thread of your business.
 Here are some tips: